 Neutrogena are secretive about the concentration of each ingredient in the formula.
 I tried to contact them by phone ringing their Customer Care Centre, but even when I called during their advertised time frame (on multiple occasions), their consumer line defaulted to messages requesting me to call back during business hours with no option to actually speak to anyone.
-I sent an email and several days later have received nothing in reply.
+An email was sent but no reply was received.
 I scanned their facebook page, and found that someone else shared my curiosity, raising the same question about the amount of retinol present in this product.
-This was the reply received:
+This was the reply posted:

 Unfortunately we cannot declare the percentage of ingredients in our formulas as they are proprietary.
 However, we can assure you that the ingredient is present at an effective concentration and has been clinically tested by independent dermatologist and proven to deliver the claims as cited on pack and in advertising.